belzecue/Terrain3D_wiki/Setting-Up-Textures.md

 ## How to Channel Pack Images with Gimp

-1. Open up your RGB Albedo or Normal file and your greyscale Roughness or Height files.
+1. Open up your RGB Albedo and greyscale Height files (or Normal and Roughness).

 2. On the RGB file select `Colors/Components/Decompose`.
 Select `RGB`.
 Keep `Decompose to layers` checked.
 Now on the resulting image you have three greyscale layers for RGB.
 This would be a good time to invert the green channel if you need to convert a Normalmap from DirectX to Opengl.

 3. Copy the greyscale file and paste it as a new layer into this decomposed file.
 Name the new layer `alpha`.

 4. Select `Colors/Components/Compose`.
-Select `RGBA` and ensure each named layer matches the right channel.
+Select `RGBA` and ensure each named layer connects to the correct channel.

-5. Your new file is channel packed properly.
+5. Your new image is channel packed properly.
 Now export the file with the following settings.
 DDS is highly recommended.

 ### Exporting As DDS
 * Change `Compression` to `BC3 / DXT5`